cvrkn/BankingApplication/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 # Contact
-Author: Your Name
+Author: Kaushik Narayanan C VR
-Email: your-email@example.com
+Email: kaushiknarayanancvr.com
-LinkedIn: Your LinkedIn
+LinkedIn: linkedin.com/in/cvrkn/
 Feel free to reach out for any questions or collaboration opportunities!

 # Notes